 What we do

-We provide high quality paid for workshops and projects such as Sculpture Masterclasses – these help to fund Cocreate Arts & Health CIC and we provide free bursary places on all of them.
+We provide high quality paid for workshops and projects such as Sculpture Masterclasses – these help to fund Cocreate Arts & Health CIC and we provide free bursary places too!

 We support artists and creatives to create and exhibit their work – showcasing their talents and voices regardless of privilege or educational background